PTSD & Trauma

 I can help.

 Therapy has been proven to be an effective way to manage PTSD.
 In fact, studies have shown that therapy (aka counseling, psychotherapy), is the MOST effective way to manage PTSD.
 I can also say I anecdotally know this to be true from my own first hand experience.
-I’ve been working for more than 18 years to help people manage their PTSD.
-If you’re struggling with PTSD and live in Kansas or Pennsylvania, I’d like to work with you too.
-(I’d love to work with people that live elsewhere, but I’m bound by my licenses.)
+I’ve been working for more than twenty years to help people manage their PTSD.
+If you’re struggling with PTSD, I’d like to work with you too.

 And I can help.